Board of Directors

 Debbie has lived at Earthaven Ecovillage since 2007 on hunting grounds of nomadic family ancestors of the Catawba and Cherokee tribes.
 She has a lifelong passion for learning, including university degrees in geography, computer science, and technical communication.
 At Earthaven, she has been involved in governance, promotions, and partnership culture, and was a partner in the Useful Plants Nursery for eight years.
 She is currently applying her community radio experience to produce the Integrated Living Podcast and drawing on her technical and management background to develop the SOIL online learning programs.
 Her current interests include growing fruits and nuts, and developing the cemetery in her orchard.
 She has served on the board of Organic Growers School and currently is serving on the board member of Co-Operate WNC

-Susan grew up in the woods and fields of Western New York State.
+Seraina (Susan) grew up in the woods and fields of Western New York State.
 Her education was completed with a PhD in English Literature.
 She directed a nonprofit literary organization in Minnesota called the Loft, taking it from a small, mostly volunteer organization to a nationally recognized literary center.
 She left after 15 years to move to the mountains of Western North Carolina in 1994.
 For the next several years, she worked as a consultant for the National Endowment for the Arts.
 At the same time, she started Goshen Timber Frames, a company that grew to national scope as a builder of timber frame homes.
-She retired in 2004.
-She has been a neighbor and Supporting Member of Earthaven since 2012.
+She retired in 2004 and has been a neighbor and Supporting Member of Earthaven since 2012.